Journey to Wellness

 Fortunately, Madyn’s condition didn’t require a bone marrow transplant or radiation therapy like some children with ALL.
 October 2015 marks two years since her last bone marrow biopsy.
 “That was the best day of our lives,” Ashlei said.
 “No more chemo!”

 Madyn continues follow-up visits at Valley Children’s to ensure she remains healthy.
-In another year, she will begin Valley Children’s Childhood Cancer Survivorship Program.
+In another year, she will begin The Fresno Truck Center Childhood Cancer Survivorship Program.

 Due to improved cancer therapies and supportive care, an overwhelming majority of childhood cancer patients survive.
 However, the same treatments that cure cancer patients may put them at risk for long-term health problems.
 The survivorship program serves this vulnerable population by providing them needed education, support and treatment.